 The only issue having seen the pre-completion checklist template is, in my opinion, it is extremely restrictive and does not allow your professional snagger to raise any issues which could be in breach of building regulations or warranty providers’ tolerances or standards.

 This is purely a visual inspection, and the inspector must not deviate from this checklist for the inspection.

 This is restricting snagging inspectors from using a wide range of aids such as levels, drones, thermal imaging equipment, etc, to ensure your new home is built to the correct standards.

 Defects which fall under this category are normally the ones which if not brought to the developer’s attention are likely to have cost implications for the new house buyer.
 This is a cost which the new house buyer should not have to pay.

 The New Homes Quality Code checklist feels like the house building industry is purposefully restricting the number of serious issues currently being raised by professional snaggers throughout the country highlighting the poor quality of their houses.

-Having said this, it does not restrict new house buyers from having a thorough professional snagging inspection carried out post legal completion by a qualified snagging company.
-This means that they can document any building regulation or warranty providers defects within their snagging report.
+Having said this, it does not restrict new house buyers from having a thorough professional snagging inspection carried out post-legal completion by a qualified snagging company.
+This means that they can document any building regulation or warranty provider defects within their snagging report.

-If you are looking for someone to snag your new home or you would like further information pleased let us know.
+If you are looking for someone to snag your new home or would like further information, please let us know.